Riley-Py/UWaterloo-Work/MSE 261/Topic 6/Risk Management (Topic 6).md

 	- Makes a profit when price of underlying asset decreases
 	- Diagram of this:
 		- ![[Pasted image 20251107113329.png]]
+	- *Intrinsic value* - option premium needs to be greater than this value, which is derived from strike price subtracted from current price when the stock is below the strike price
+	- *Extrinsic value* - option premium varies depending on invest
 - *Leverage effect* - magnifies gains/losses
 	- Traders purchase the right to buy stocks
 	- Controls stocks of higher value than initial investment, and only need to pay the option premium upfront, not the stock price